Managing employee use of social media

 Monitoring employees' social media usage

-Monitoring must be undertaken appropriately and in accordance with relevant legislation, for example, the Data Protection Act 2018, Human Rights Act 1998, and Regulation of Investigatory Powers Act 2000.
+Monitoring must be undertaken appropriately and in accordance with relevant legislation, for example, the Data Protection Act 2018, Human Rights Act 1998, and the Regulation of Investigatory Powers Act 2000.
 Find more guidance on data protection and legal issues.

 You must be able to justify monitoring staff at work.
 Employees have rights at work and if you do not treat them fairly they could take you to an employment tribunal or complain to the Information Commissioner's Office.